chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 As we saw above, changes enter the system by setting tracked properties.
 Recall that invoking `markAsChanged` bumps both the overall global clock value and the clock value for that property, and schedules a new render.[^coalescing] When the Glimmer VM re-renders, it can traverse the tree in a [depth-first search](https://medium.com/basecs/demystifying-depth-first-search-a7c14cccf056), comparing each frame’s current and cached clock values.
 If the clock value for a given frame hasn’t changed, nothing below it in the UI tree has changed, either—so we know we don’t need to re-render it.
 Checking whether that clock value has changed is literally just an integer equality check.
 At the nodes which *have* changed, the VM computes the new value and updates the DOM with the result.

-[^math-max]: There are some details about how it checks the tree and makes sure that it manages its internally state correctly, but it really is [using `Math.max`](https://github.com/glimmerjs/glimmer-vm/blob/e8e2fc6f39a60baac2b72c1a19aea9585b162c47/packages/%40glimmer/validator/lib/validators.ts#L130:L172).
+[^math-max]: There are some details about how it checks the tree and makes sure that it manages its internal state correctly, but it really is [using `Math.max`](https://github.com/glimmerjs/glimmer-vm/blob/e8e2fc6f39a60baac2b72c1a19aea9585b162c47/packages/%40glimmer/validator/lib/validators.ts#L130:L172).

 [^reactive-again]: or when using a “reactive function” via [the upcoming `invokeHelper` functionality][invoke-helper]